saltconf/salt35/index.md

 ## Sponsors

-SALT34 is sponsored by the [University of Rochester Department of Linguistics](https://www.sas.rochester.edu/lin/) and the [Center for Language Sciences at the University of Rochester](https://www.sas.rochester.edu/cls/).
-The [Linguistic Society of America](https://www.lsadc.org/) publishes [the conference proceedings](https://journals.linguisticsociety.org/proceedings/index.php/SALT).
+SALT34 is sponsored by the University of Rochester [Department of Linguistics](https://www.sas.rochester.edu/lin/), [Center for Language Sciences](https://www.sas.rochester.edu/cls/), and [Goergen Institute for Data Science](https://www.sas.rochester.edu/dsc/).
+The [Linguistic Society of America](https://www.lsadc.org/) handles the registration and publishes [the conference proceedings](https://journals.linguisticsociety.org/proceedings/index.php/SALT).